 The third largest lake in Africa, we spend the next three days exploring Lake Malawi and its sandy shores, dotted with fishing villages.
 Lake Malawi is known as the 'Lake of Stars' given the flickering lights of fishing boats out on the lake at night.

 Today we are based at Kande Beach, one of the top beach spots along Lake Malawi.
 Laze on the sandy beaches, swim in the clear, warm waters and enjoy a variety of optional activities.
-Go snorkelling or canoeing, head out onto the lake in a catamaran or simply explore the area and visit a local village.
+Go canoeing, head out onto the lake in a catamaran or simply explore the area and visit a local village.
+The lake is known for its abundance of tropical fish called cichlids and is an excellent place for snorkelling and scuba diving.

-This evening we enjoy a traditional dinner in one of the local homes.
+This evening we walk into the nearby village at Kande Beach where we enjoy a traditional dinner in one of the local homes.

-Drive north to Chitimba Beach where the afternoon if free for relaxation and exploration.
-Chitimba is set on a dramatic stretch of Lake Malawi's shores, with lovely views over the shimmering lake and scenic mountains.
+Drive north to Chitimba Beach where the afternoon is free for relaxation and exploration.
+Chitimba is set on a dramatic stretch of Lake Malawi's shores, with lovely views over the shimmering lake and scenic mountains with Tanzania across the way.

-Our last day at Lake Malawi, relax at the beach or enjoy optional activities.
-Hike up to the old Livingstonia mission, and take a dip at Manchewe Falls along the way, or visit a local village on foot.
+Our last day at Lake Malawi, relax at the lakeshore beaches or enjoy optional activities.
+Hike up to the old Livingstonia mission, and take a dip at Manchewe Falls along the way, or visit a local village on foot, with a guide or on your own.

 Time to travel into our sixth African country - Tanzania.
 We cross from northern Malawi into Tanzania, driving up into the highlands and out of the Great Rift Valley.
 This scenic drive takes us over stunning mountain passes and through rolling tea plantations to Iringa.